The 6 Best Ecommerce Platforms for Small Businesses

 Widening Sales Features for Local and National Sellers

-Square has recently launched improvements to Square for Retail’s checkout including the addition of a “buy online, pick up in-store” option.
+The checkout of the Square for Retail system includes a “buy online, pick up in-store” option.
 We really love that, across all price plans, you can opt for a courier to come straight to your location as soon as a sale goes through.

-Shipping is now more streamlined, thanks to a refreshed Shipments Page, from which vendors can manage online, in-store, and subscription order fulfilment.
+Shipping is also more streamlined, thanks to a refreshed Shipments Page, from which vendors can manage online, in-store, and subscription order fulfilment.

 However, Square is not the best for international sellers.
 For $79 a month, you can subscribe to either Square Premium or BigCommerce Plus – but only BigCommerce stores accept payments in multiple currencies.